GUVSWMD

 Offer them to someone with chickens.
 They also make great craft supply holders.
 Recycle "paper" egg cartons with mixed paper or boxboard and PETE#1 plastic cartons with plastic.
 Save Styrofoam cartons for the next publicized collection event.
 (See Polystyrene.)

 "Covered*" electronics such as computers, computer "peripherals" (including desktop printers), and TVs are banned from the landfill in Vermont.
 They are free to recycle at any participating transfer station.
-Anything else with a cord is "non-covered*" and may require a small fee to recycle.
-Please do not throw electronics in the trash.
+Anything else with a cord is "non-covered*" but is also banned from the landfill.
+Non-covered appliances may require a small fee to recycle.
+Ask at the facility where you drop them off.
 Try to donate working electronics to thrift stores or post them on Front Porch Forum or your local listserv.
+More information on electronics recycling is available here: Vermont E-Cycles.

 Explosives

+They are banned from the landfill.
 Nitroglycerin leaches out of TNT and other explosives and becomes unstable.
 Please do not transport or dispose of explosives yourself.
+Contact the state police.

-Eye Glasses -
+Eye Glasses

 Prescription and prescription sunglasses only may be taken to the following locations: